Reading-eScience-Centre/coverage-restapi/spec.md

 This is how web browsers work as well, they know HTML, so they specifically request that media type.

+Pro tip: Have HTML as format as well so that humans can explore the coverage data more easily.

 ### A note on copy-pasting URLs and expectations

 A slight inconvenience with this approach is that it doesn't easily allow